-442 Groundwater Levels as Proxy for Stream Depletion Monitoring - not suitable

-Water levels are not a suitable proxy for surface water depletion in the Shasta Valley, although 443 they have been proposed in other groundwater basins (e.g., SCMCGA 2019).
-This is because in 444 the Shasta Valley system (1) groundwater levels are affected by many factors including, but not 445 limited to groundwater use, and (2) the typical variability induced by seasonal climate, recharge, 446 and pumping changes is greater than the change in head that would correspond to a significant 447 change in outflow to the stream system.
-In other words, the head data currently available are too 448 noisy to be useful for assessing stream depletion due to groundwater pumping or stream depletion 449 reversal due to specific projects and management actions (PMAs).
-450
+Groundwater Levels as Proxy for Stream Depletion Monitoring - not suitable the Shasta Valley system (1) groundwater levels are affected by many factors including, but not limited to groundwater use, and (2) the typical variability induced by seasonal climate, recharge, and pumping changes is greater than the change in head that would correspond to a significant change in outflow to the stream system.
+In other words, the head data currently available are too noisy to be useful for assessing stream depletion due to groundwater pumping or stream depletion reversal due to specific projects and management actions (PMAs).